 by Maggie Brendan

-Maggie Brendan is a CBA bestselling author, a 2013 finalist for the Published Maggie Award of Excellence, a 2013 finalist for the Heart of Excellence Readers’ Choice Award, and a 2012 finalist for Inspirational Reader’s Choice award.
-She’s a member of the ACFW, Author’s Guild, RWA, FHL and GRW.
+Maggie Brendan is a CBA bestselling author, the winner of 2013 Laurel Wreath Award, a 2013 finalist for the Published Maggie Award of Excellence, and a 2013 finalist for the Heart of Excellence Readers’ Choice Award.
+The Trouble with Patience releases in February, 2015.
+Follow Maggie on her website www.MaggieBrendan.com, her blog www.SouthernBelleWriter.blogspot.com, Twitter @MaggieBrendan.